Cosmo Gordon Lang: International and domestic politics

 Lang often spoke in the House of Lords about the treatment of Russian Christians in the Soviet Union.
-He also denounced the anti-semitic policies of the German government, and he took private steps to help European Jews.
-In 1938 he was instrumental in saving 60 rabbis from Burgenland, who would have been murdered by the Nazis had the archbishop not obtained them entry visas to England.
+He also denounced the anti-semitic policies of the Nazi German government, and he took private steps to help European Jews.
+In 1938 he was instrumental in saving 60 rabbis from Burgenland in Austria, who would have been murdered by the Nazis had the archbishop not obtained them entry visas to England.

 In 1933, having commented on the "noble task" of assisting India towards independence, he was appointed to the Joint Committee on the Indian Constitution.
 He condemned the Italian invasion of Abyssinia in 1935, appealing for medical supplies to be sent to the Abyssinian troops.
 As the threat of war increased later in the decade, Lang became a strong supporter of the government's policy of appeasing the European dictators, declaring the Sunday after the Munich Agreement of September 1938 to be a day of thanksgivings for the "sudden lifting of this cloud".
 Earlier that year, contrary to his former stance, he had supported the Anglo-Italian agreement to recognise the conquest of Abyssinia, because he believed that "an increase of appeasement" was necessary to avoid the threat of war.
 Lang also backed the government's non-intervention policy in regard to the Spanish Civil War, saying that there were no clear issues that required the taking of sides.
 He described the bombing of Guernica by the Germans and the Italians, on 26 April 1937, as "deplorable and shocking".
 In October 1937 Lang's condemnation of Imperial Japanese Army actions in China provoked hostile scrutiny by the Japanese authorities of the Anglican Church in Japan, and caused some in that church's leadership to publicly disassociate themselves from the Church of England.

 On the domestic front, Lang supported campaigns for the abolition of the death penalty.
 He upheld the right of the Church to refuse the remarriage of divorced persons within its buildings, but he did not directly oppose A.P.
 Herbert's Matrimonial Causes Bill of 1937, which liberalised the divorce laws – Lang believed "it was no longer possible to impose the full Christian standard by law on a largely non-Christian population."
 He drew criticism for his opposition to the reform of the ancient tithe system, whereby many farmers paid a proportion of their income to the Church; in the subsequent "Tithe Wars", demonstrators at Ashford, Kent ceremonially burned his effigy.

 Near the end of his term in office Lang led a deputation from several church groups to the Ministry of Education, to present a five-point plan for the teaching of religion in state schools.
-These points were eventually embodied in the 1944 Education Act.
+These points were eventually embodied in the Education Act 1944.